 Your doctor will use a carotid artery stent if the blockage is inconveniently located, you have a large blockage, or you have other serious health problems that make you a high-risk surgical candidate.
 A stent is a small wire coil.
 In this procedure, your doctor uses a balloon to widen a narrowed section of the artery.
 They then place a stent inside to keep the artery open.

 Your long-term outlook will depend on the extent of your disease.
 However, there are things you can do to improve your health.
 These include:

-- regular blood pressure checks
+- regularly checking your blood pressure

-There are steps you can take to decrease your chances of developing CAD.
+There are steps you can take to decrease your chances of developing CAD:

 - Getting regular exercise helps lower blood pressure, increase good cholesterol levels, and improve heart health.

 - Reducing alcohol consumption may improve your heart health.